 Not in premises licensed under the ABC Act.
 As indicated above, public consumption of cannabis and cannabis products is prohibited.
 Even if one of the exceptions applies, alcoholic beverages are still not allowed to be sold or consumed.
 “Public consumption” is not limited to smoking; it also includes the consumption of edible cannabis products.
 As such, it would also be a violation for an ABC licensee to use cannabis or cannabis products in the preparation of food items for consumption on the premises.

 5. Can I infuse (or mix) alcoholic beverages with cannabis (either as a manufacturer or retailer)?

 No. There are three specific reasons why this is not permitted.
 First, since cannabis cannot be sold in the same premises as alcoholic beverages, any product that contains both cannabis and beverage alcohol cannot be sold at premises licensed with either an ABC license or a MAUCRSA license.
 (See FAQ # 2.)
 Second, regulations issued by the California Department of Public Health prohibit the sale of “edible cannabis products” as alcoholic beverages.
-(Title 17, Cal.
-Code of Regs., section 40300.)
-Third, Business and Professions Code section 25621.5 (AB-2914) expressly prohibits the sale, offering for sale, or providing cannabis or cannabis products at ABC -licensed premises, including an alcoholic beverage that contains cannabis or cannabis products.
+(Title 17, California Code of Regulations, Section 40300.)
+Third, Business and Professions Code Section 25621.5 (AB-2914) expressly prohibits the sale, offering for sale, or providing cannabis or cannabis products at ABC -licensed premises, including an alcoholic beverage that contains cannabis or cannabis products.